howtographql/howtographql/content/backend/graphql-java/6-more-mutations.md

 	</Instruction>

 4. This is an interesting step.
 You need to create a new scalar type to represent an instant in time.
 For this, you need an instance of `GraphQLScalarType`.
-For reference on how to create these, you can check out the build-in types in [`graphql-java`](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/Scalars.java#L34).
+For reference on how to create these, you can check out the built-in types in [`graphql-java`](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/Scalars.java#L34).

 	<Instruction>